DhiWise/android-localization/readme.md

 - This program will read from your application string.xml file and generate translated strings.xml files in your preferred languages using google sheet.
-- Why using google sheet?
+- Why using google sheet?</br>
-- To avoid high transaction charges on API requests for translation.
+  To avoid high transaction charges on API requests for translation.
 Or spending money on a Translator. 😉

 ## Prerequisites